 Last Updated on

-There are two UNESCO World Heritage Sites in Bahrain.
-Both sites are cultural.
+There are three UNESCO World Heritage Sites in Bahrain.
+All of the sites are cultural.

 Qal’at al-Bahrain (2005)